 Family Trees: A Celebration of Children's Literature

-Join friends of the Museum for cocktails and hors d’oeuvres to celebrate the opening of Family Trees: A Celebration of Children's Literature.
-Save the date for Friday, November 30, 2018, and join the Concord Museum Guild of Volunteers Fete co-chairs Kim Picullel Coughlin and Sarah Walton hosted a beautiful night of holiday cheer at this annual event.
+Join friends of the Museum for cocktails and hors d’oeuvres at our annual event celebrating the opening of Family Trees: A Celebration of Children's Literature.
+Save the date for Friday, November 30, 2018, and join the Concord Museum Guild of Volunteers Fete co-chairs as they host a beautiful night of holiday cheer.

 Holiday House Tour